A new method for measuring angle-resolved phases in photoemission: Experimental Methods and Setup

 The sample consisted of a mixture of helium and neon, and the helium PAD was used to calibrate the phase difference between the $\omega$ and $2\omega$ fields.
 The atomic beam was produced by a supersonic expansion and defined by a conical skimmer and vertical slits.
 The length of the interaction volume along the light propagation direction was approximately 1~mm.
 In other experiments~\cite{Guenot2014,Palatchi2014}, use of two gases allowed referencing of the photoemission delay of one electron to that of another.
 In the present case, we used the admixture of helium to provide a phase reference.
 When the Free-Electron Laser wavelength is changed, the mechanical settings of the magnetic structures (undulators) creating the light are changed.
 This may introduce an unknown phase error between fundamental and second harmonic light.
 We have recently shown that the PAD of helium $1s$ electrons can be used to determine the absolute optical phase difference between the $\omega$ and $2\omega$ fields, with input of only few theoretical parameters~\cite{DiFraia2019}.

 The light beam consisted of two temporally overlapping harmonics with controlled relative phase $\phi$, Eq.~(\ref{eq:Efield}), and irradiated the sample, as shown schematically in {Fig.~\ref{fig:1}}.
-The intense fundamental radiation caused two-photon ionization, while the weak second harmonic gave rise to one-photon ionization.
+The intense fundamental radiation caused two-photon ionization, while the weak second harmonic gave rise to single-photon ionization.
 The energies of the photoelectrons created coherently in the two channels are identical, and electrons with the same linear momentum interfere~\cite{Villeneuve2017}.
 The PAD $I\left(\theta; \phi \right)$ was measured as a function of the phase $\phi$; from the component oscillating with $\phi$, the scattering phases were extracted, as shown in Section~\ref{sec:Results}.
 The wavelength was then changed and the measurement repeated.
-The derivative of the phase, Eq.~(\ref{eq:delays1}), was calculated from the finite difference of phase and kinetic energy at two adjacent wavelengths, yielding the generalized delay~Eq. (\ref{eq:tilde-tau}).

-The relative phase of the two wavelengths was controlled by means of the electron delay line or phase shifter~\cite{Diviacco2011} used previously.
-It has been calculated that the two pulses have good temporal overlap with slightly different durations and only a small mean variation of the phase within the Full Width at Half Maximum of the pulses, for example 0.07~rad for a fundamental photon energy of 18.5~eV~\cite{Prince2016}.
+The relative phase of the two wavelengths was controlled by means of the electron delay line or phase shifter~\cite{Diviacco2011,Prince2016} used previously.
+It has been calculated that the two pulses have good temporal overlap with slightly different durations and only a small mean variation of the relative phase of two wavelengths within the Full Width at Half Maximum of the pulses, for example 0.07~rad for a fundamental photon energy of 18.5~eV~\cite{Prince2016}.